loganliddiard/OptimalStopping/README.md

     When doing the Investment Strategy, we ran 50,000 experiments on both uniform and and normal distributions.
 The optimal threshold for uniform distributions was 34.33%, and the optimal threshold for the normal distributions was 27.37%.
 This showed significantly different values compared to our past parts.
 Also, we found that the average net reward was far higher for the normal distributions than the uniform distributions.

-    Below was some of our graph data collected for the optimal stopping threshold and net rewards gained.
+    Below are some of our graph data collected for the optimal stopping threshold and net rewards gained.

 **Uniform**:
 <p align="center">